ktorch/ktorch/docs/build.rst

 (Windows is beginning to get more support with `Microsoft becoming the maintainer of the Windows version in July 2020 <https://pytorch.org/blog/microsoft-becomes-maintainer-of-the-windows-version-of-pytorch/>`_.)

 The first step is to `download the relevant zip file from PyTorch <https://pytorch.org/get-started/locally/>`_.
-The k interface is built with the latest version of PyTorch as of July 2022, labeled ``Stable(1.12.0)``.
+The k interface is built with the latest version of PyTorch as of August 2022, labeled ``Stable(1.12.1)``.

 The zip file contains all the necessary libraries and include files; there is no need to install CUDA or Intel MKL as these components are included.
 The zip file is large, around 2 gigabytes for versions which include libraries for working with GPU's and around 200 megabytes for CPU-only.